seek-oss/skuba/docs/development-api/github.md

 Asynchronously creates a GitHub [Check Run] with annotations.

+If the number of `annotations` provided exceeds 50, the number sent to GitHub will be capped to 50 and an explanation will be appended to the `summary`.

 If the following environment variables are not present, the function will silently return without attempting to create a check run: